paysdoc/ES6TypeScript/README.md

 }
 ```
 While working in JavaScript you don't always want to make a class for passing some set of variables to a method.
-In Typescript it's possible to easily overcome this issue by specifying constructed parameter types inline.
+In TypeScript it's possible to easily overcome this issue by specifying constructed parameter types inline.
 ```
 Create a method with inline variaties of types.
 ```